 It’s that time of year again – cold and flu season.
 It’s also work and school season, meaning there is no time for sickness in your household.
 We understand, you don’t have time to get sick, but if you are sick don’t worry.
 There is light at the end of the tunnel!

 Foods During a Cold or the Flu

 Often you don’t feel like eating when you’re ill.
 You may not have an appetite, nothing sounds good, or you may not think about eating when you feel miserable.
-Your body still needs food, especially nutrients essential for boosting your immune system.
+Your body still needs food, especially nutrients essential for helping your immune system.
 So why not try eating foods that have lots of nutrients which may help ease your symptoms?
-We have some immunity boosting recipes listed below to help when you are sick.
+We have some immunity helping recipes listed below to help when you are sick.

 - Frozen Florida Orange Juice Mason Jar: Who doesn’t love something frozen (and in a Mason jar)?
 Especially when you have a sore throat.
 Fluid needs increase during illnesses6, and frozen treats help increase liquid intake and are a great way to soothe a sore throat.
 100% orange juice is perfect when you have a cold, and this recipe can help keep you hydrated while getting fluids to keep mucus thin and ease congestion.
 You also get the added bonus of an immune-supporting nutrient, vitamin C.